0marKhan/0marKhan/README.md

 Web Developer
 -------------

-- 🌍  I'm a US national based in Pakistan
+- 🌍  I'm a US national
 - 🤝  I'm open to collaborating on Websites
 - ✉️ Mail me at omakhan98@gmail.com